Karting European Championship: New Formula regulations (1982–1992)

 In 1989, Jos Verstappen became the first driver to win two European Championships in the same season with his wins in FS100 and ICA, a feat only repeated in 2013 by his son Max.

 ICC replaced FC as the primary gearbox class in 1983, having been the secondary class in 1982.
 Walter van Lent became the first non-Italian ICC European Champion in 1990, and the last in the primary gearbox class until Jonathan Thonon in 2008.

 The Super era (1993–2006)

-From 1993 to 2000, FSA became the pre-eminent class in the direct-drive category, being run alongside its secondary FA class, as well as ICA.
+From 1993 to 2000, FSA became the pre-eminent class in the senior category, being run alongside its secondary FA class, as well as ICA.
 The 2000 season was notable for marking the start of the fierce rivalry between CRG teammates Lewis Hamilton and Nico Rosberg, who finished first and second in that year's FA European Championship, respectively.
 FA succeeded FSA as the lead class upon the latter's European demise at the end of the 2000 season.

 In the gearbox category, ICC was again replaced by FC as the main class in 1996, becoming the secondary class once more.
 FC would later be renamed to Super-ICC from 2002 onwards.

 The 250cc Superkart category was contested for the first time in 2002, going on to be contested at 18 successive European Championships.